 Garvey versus Du Bois is not in any way the beginning or end.
 As the assassination attempt against Garvey and subsequent death of the would-be assassin George Tyler would show, it did not escape violence.
 Almost the entirety of Garvey’s rise and prominence in the U.S. was made up of opposition and feuds, with the common denominator being Garvey on one end and other radical and charismatic leaders on the other.

 From the beginning, the U.N.I.A. owed even a part of its success to black socialists and communists.
-And, as mentioned in the previous section, these are elements that Garvey would undermine in terms of their role in the U.N.I.A, as well as he would undermine the building of a greater connection between those types of movements and black — at least, after appropriating and exploiting these movements for his and his organization’s own interests and popularity.
-The context of being in Harlem during the above mentioned times of great West Indian immigration and Great Northward Migration from the American South is an important one.
+And, as mentioned in the previous section, these are elements that Garvey would undermine in terms of their role in the U.N.I.A, as well as he would undermine the building of a greater connection between those types of movements — at least, after appropriating and exploiting these movements for his and his organization’s own interests and popularity.
+The context of being in Harlem during the above-mentioned times of great West Indian immigration and Great Northward Migration from the American South is an important one.

 Also, during the course of this discussion, there must be special regard for the real intentions behind the monitoring and intelligence targeting of the U.N.I.A.
 The core radical and leftist elements was a primary factor behind the targeting.
 This is contrary to narratives holding up Garvey that can falsely give the impression that Garvey was being targeted based on his activity alone, almost even ignoring where that activity actually might have been criminal.